-A standarized means of asking for higher assurance suchas the ones being developed by OASI TRUST Elevation TC should be used.
+A standardized means of asking for higher assurance such as the ones being developed by OASI TRUST Elevation TC should be used.

 An overlay/tailoring capability similar to SP 800-53 could also be used.
 Each 800-63 LOA would become a baseline that could be tailored as necessary, consistent with tailoring guidance to help each community of interest better meet its mission / business needs.
 In the overlays authentication strength can be computed using concepts form OASIS TRUST Elevation TC.